#Article

 However, avoid drawing legal conclusions; leave that up to the appropriate authorities instead.
 Just focus on whether an internal policy was violated.

-Avoid Inflammatory Language
+A. Avoid Using Inflammatory Language

 The final investigation report should present facts, not your opinions or judgements.
 To keep it objective, avoid using words like “allegedly” or “supposedly.”